All about Metaplastic Breast Cancer

 Histological considerations for metaplastic breast carcinoma

 Microscopically, metaplastic breast cancers may show various sorts of ‘cell mixtures’.
 Quite commonly metaplastic breast tumors show a squamous cell type differentiation.
-They might also feature prominent ‘matrix-producing’ type cells, or carcinom sarcomatoid cells.(carcinom sarcomatoid cells include both epithelial and mesenchymal features).
+They might also feature prominent ‘matrix-producing’ type cells, or carcinom sarcomatoid cells.(Carcinom sarcomatoid cells include both epithelial and mesenchymal features).

 Fine needle biopsies are usually sufficient for diagnosis

-However, some physicians will still prefer to take an excisional biopsy in suspected metaplastic breast cancer, especially in cases where there is a possibility of associated necrosis or hemorrhage.
+However, some physicians will still prefer to take an excisional biopsy if they suspect metaplastic breast cancer.
+This is especially true in cases where there is a possibility of necrosis or hemorrhage.